adambala/homemade-unix-commands/README.md

 - `+n` option displays file from the `n`-th line.

 ## Contributing
 This repository is open for contributing.
-So feel free to open an issues and make pull requests.
+So feel free to open issues and make pull requests.